kubos/kubos/docs/kubos-hal/uart.rst

     };
     k_uart_init(K_UART1, &conf);

-Another option for configuration is to use our uart defaults.
-The k_uart_conf_defaults function will give you an already filled out configuration struct with the standard uart parameters (8 bit words, 1 stop bit, no parity).
+Another option for configuration is to use our UART defaults.
+The k_uart_conf_defaults function will give you an already filled out configuration struct with the standard UART parameters (8 bit words, 1 stop bit, no parity).
 The only thing that needs to be specified is the interface in use.